TheEEBQuarterly/theeebquarterly.github.io/pages/addendum.md

 layout: misc
 ---

+# Volume 5, Issue 1
+Following comments from EEB department members, changes were made to the Editor’s Letter on page 5 regarding the Israel-Hamas war.
+Please ensure that the most up-to-date and fact-checked versions are downloaded and viewed.

 # Volume 1, Issue 1

 Below are photo credits and descriptions for pages 28-29, the field work world map.